 The program will contribute to the strength and sustainability of small rural communities, making them more attractive places to live and work.
 The program is focused on supporting worthy projects that help rural communities navigate changes impacting their economies, such as attracting and retaining youth, using innovation to drive economic growth, and developing new and effective partnerships to support shared prosperity.

 The Rural Dividend is administered by the B.C.
-Ministry of Forests, Lands and Natural Resource Operations.
+Ministry of Forests, Lands, Natural Resource Operations and Rural Development.

 - Community Capacity Building